Powered by .id - the population experts for Far North District Council

 Settlement and development of towns in the Far North District was historically related to farming, forestry and settlement around shipping ports.
 Since the 1980s the permanent population has increased slowly but steadily, mainly on the east coast.
 Given the spread of towns around the district, The Far North District, along with nearby Northland Region neighbours (Kapiro District and Whāngārei District) are the most rural region in the country, historically with little more than half the population in urban areas.
 In the last 20 years, an average of 312 residential building consents were issued in the Far North District per year.

 More development occurred in the District in the pre-2008 period than after.
 Before 2008, the period of 2004-2007 had the highest total annual numbers of residential development consents recorded in the Far North District in the past twenty years.
 During this time, almost 460 new dwellings were consented each year.
 After the 2008 global financial crisis, construction and housing development confidence took a dive in many places around New Zealand and the world and this is reflected in the figures after 2008 where the total numbers of residential consents issued dropped to below 150 per year.
+Over the last few years, however, building consents have hsown an upward trend, recovering to pre-2008 levels, and likely to achieve an average of 400-450 per annum.
 In terms of actual Census dwelling additions, there were 1,890 new dwellings in the District between 2001 and 2006 (380 per annum) and around 300 dwellings per annum in the latest 2006-2013 Census period (2,103 over seven years).

 The Karikari Peninsula-Maungataniwha area accounted for 21% of all residential development in the 2006-2013 and 13% in the 2006-2013 period.
 Kerikeri Township Surrounds have been consistently high in terms of new dwelling additions since 2001 and contribute between 46 and 64 new dwellings to the District on average per annum.
 The Bay of Islands Rural area has been experiencing increasing levels of dwelling additions with around 46 new dwellings per annum in the 2001-2006 period and 50 per annum in the latest 2006-2013 period.
 Mangonui-Coopers Beach-Cable Bay has also experienced relatively steady levels of new housing additions with many holiday homes and hillside estates built in the past 15 years.
 Since 2013, both residential building consent numbers and the numbers of completed new dwellings has been on the rise in the District with every year since 2013 experiencing higher numbers of new residential building consents.